Destinedlife/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next we'll configure 3 SLAs (Service Level Agreements).
 An SLAs are an agreement/plan to do certain actions based on the serverity of a ticket.
-The serverity is related to the business impact of a problem.
+The serverity is related to the business impact.
 Go to admin panel > Manage > SLA.
 Click " New SLA Plan" create the following:

    |  | Sev-A |  Sev-B | Sev-c |
 | ------------- | ------------- | ------------- | ------------- |